bjornharrtell/extjs/docs/guides/command_reference/README.md

 #### Private Key

-Packages added to the local repository with a `creator` property equal to the name given to `sencha package repository init` will be signed using the private key stored in the local repository.
+Packages added to the local repository with a `creator` property equal to the name given to `sencha repository init` will be signed using the private key stored in the local repository.

 In this release of Sencha Cmd, these signatures are only used to test package integrity.
-You can backup this key if desired, but a new key can be regenerated by running `sencha package repo init` at any time.
+You can backup this key if desired, but a new key can be regenerated by running `sencha repo init` at any time.
 In future versions it may be more important to backup your private key.

 #### Remote Access